jmaldon1/WorldOfParkour/README.wowace.md

 # Commands

-1. `/wop` or `/parkour` to open the WorldOfParkour UI.

-2. `/wopsetpoint`: Set the next point for the course.
+1. `/wopsetpoint`: Set the next point for the course.
 Equivalent to pressing `Add Point` in the UI.

    1. Example: